NIKHCODE/climate-signal-lab/_posts/2026-05-27-article2-breaking-points.md

 This is where statistics becomes genuinely useful.
 Instead of eyeballing a chart and guessing, we can use an algorithm that reads every single data point and mathematically identifies where the underlying trend changed — with no human bias involved.

-That algorithm is called **PELT**.
+That algorithm is called **PELT**.(Not something I learnt in class but while doing research)

 ---

-## What is PELT?
+## So what is this PELT Algorithm?

 PELT stands for **Pruned Exact Linear Time**.
-It's a change point detection algorithm — meaning it finds the moments in a time series where the statistical behavior of the data fundamentally shifts.
+It's a change point detection algorithm : meaning it finds the moments in a time series where the statistical behavior of the data fundamentally shifts and that is excactly what we are finding now!!

 Think of it this way.
 Imagine you're tracking the daily temperature in your city over 10 years.
 Most of the time it fluctuates normally.
 But one year, a factory opens nearby and the average temperature subtly but permanently shifts upward.
 PELT would find exactly which month that shift happened — even if it's not obvious to the naked eye.